 Alumni profiles

 Here are just a few examples of our alumni profiles.
-You can find all profiles over on our socials and RAU Connect.
+You can find all profiles over on our socials.
 If you would like to share your story with the community through an alumni profile please email: alumni@rau.ac.uk.

 Lewis Steer (Class of 2016)